TheOdinProject/curriculum/ruby_programming/files_and_serialization/project_event_manager.md

 ruby: No such file or directory -- lib/event_manager.rb (LoadError)
 ~~~

-If this happens, try creating the file again.
-Make sure the correct directory exists.
+If this happens, make sure the correct directory exists and try creating the file again.

 For this project we are going to use the following sample data:

 * [Small Sample](https://github.com/TheOdinProject/curriculum/tree/master/ruby_programming/files_and_serialization/event_attendees.csv)
 * [Large Sample](https://github.com/TheOdinProject/curriculum/tree/master/ruby_programming/files_and_serialization/event_attendees_full.csv)

 Download the *[small sample](https://raw.githubusercontent.com/TheOdinProject/curriculum/master/ruby_programming/files_and_serialization/event_attendees.csv)* csv file and save it in the root of `event_manager` directory.
-You can do that with the following command
-if you are in the directory you want to download it to:
+Using your CLI, confirm that you are right directory and enter the following command:

 ~~~bash
 $ curl -o event_attendees.csv https://raw.githubusercontent.com/TheOdinProject/curriculum/master/ruby_programming/files_and_serialization/event_attendees.csv
 ~~~

-You should see something like:
+After the file is downloaded, you should see something like:

 ~~~bash
   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current